archiverjs/node-archiver/README.md

 # Archiver

-a streaming interface for archive generation
+A streaming interface for archive generation

 Visit the [API documentation](https://www.archiverjs.com/) for a list of all methods available.